IvanIvanoff/absinthe_cache/README.md

 - :ttl - For how long (in seconds) should the value be cached.
 Defaults to 300 seconds.
 - :max_ttl_offset - Extend the TTL with a random number of seconds in the interval `[0; max_ttl_offset]`.
 The value is not completely random - it will be the same for the same resolver and arguments pairs.
 This is useful in avoiding [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede) problems.
 Defaults to 120 seconds.

-### Example 2
+### Example II

+**Problem**

+---

-**Problem**: There is a query `get_users` which returns a list of `:user`s.
-The USD balance of a user is computed by the `usd_balance/3` function.
-The problem is that the balance is needed in some special cases only, so it is not a good idea to always compute it and fill it in `get_users/3`.
-On the other hand, when we return big lists of users (over 1000), the `usd_balance/3` function will be called once for every user.
-Even if we use `cache_resolve`, processing the query will make 1000 calls to the cache to fill all the data.
-It would be nice to be able to fill all this data at once, wouldn't it?
-Let's explore how this can be done.
-Here is the schema:
+The `get_users` query returns `list_of(:user)`.
+The USD balance of a user is computed by the `usd_balance/3` function.The balance is needed in some special cases only, so it is not a good idea to always compute it and fill it in `get_users/3`.
+When we return big lists of users, the `usd_balance/3` function will be called once for every user.
+Even if we use dataloader and compute the result wiht a single query, in the end there would be thousands of function invocations (or cache calls if we also use `cache_resolve`) which would slow down the execution

+**Solution**

+---

+Compute the data and cache the result **after** all resolvers are finished.
+This way the next query that hits the cache will make a single cache call to load all the data.

+**Steps**

+---

+Let's have the query and types definition as follows:

 ```elixir
 object :user do